Burnside Avenue station: Station renovations

 This station was renovated a second time from June 17 to October 16, 2006 as part of a $55 million project to renovate five stations (183rd Street, Kingsbridge Road, Bedford Park Boulevard and Mosholu Parkway being the other four) on the IRT Jerome Avenue Line, bringing them to a state of good repair.
 During this time, the mezzanine area and staircases received a facelift, while both platform canopies and the structural beams that hold each canopy were replaced and yellow tactile edge warning strips were installed.
 Also, the token booth in the mezzanine was reduced in size and relocated from directly facing the main turnstiles from the unpaid side of fare control to facing the Manhattan-bound stairs from behind the Woodlawn-bound stairs, also from the unpaid side of fare control.

 In May 2018, New York City Transit Authority President Andy Byford announced his plan subway and bus modernization plan, known as Fast Forward, which included making an additional 50 stations compliant with the Americans with Disabilities Act of 1990 during the 2020–2024 MTA Capital Program to allow most riders to have an accessible station every two or three stops.
 The draft 2020–2024 Capital Program released in September 2019 included 66 stations that would receive ADA improvements.
 In December, the MTA announced that an additional twenty stations, including Burnside Avenue, would be made ADA-accessible as part of the Capital Program.
 The MTA received $254 million from the Federal Transit Administration in 2023 for accessibility upgrades to four subway stations, including the Burnside Avenue station.
 Work on new elevators began in December 2024.
+To prepare the work for elevator installation at this stop, northbound 4 trains began skipping Burnside Avenue for 6 months until September 2026.
+Select northbound 4 trains that normally terminate at Burnside Avenue after running express from 161st Street during weekday rush hours would instead terminate at 149th Street-Grand Concourse, skipping 138th Street-Grand Concourse.
+Once the northbound platform is fully renovated, construction work will then shift to the southbound platform.